Junta de Decanos de Colegios de Contadores Públicos del Perú

 Each departmental association has an Ethics Committee responsible for receiving and resolving allegations or complaints of malpractice and an Honor Tribunal that resolves appeals.
 JDCCPP indicates it has established communication mechanisms to inform members and other stakeholders about the importance of the I&D mechanism.

 The JDCCPP is developing an update to national Law No. 28951 of 2007 that regulates the profession and would, therefore, impact its enforcement procedures.
 The JDCCP has been implementing an Ethics and Disciplinary Guide in response to a recent National Law that provides sanctions against public accountants and incorporates good international practices; its effective application will be from 2023.
 The JDCCPP has reached out to other IFAC members to learn about their best practices and exchange materials and information about implementing an effective I&D mechanism.

 I&D procedures that meet the SMO 6 benchmark are foundational to maintaining public trust and confidence in the profession.
 While the JDCCPP has committed to the SMO 6 requirements, it is not evident that it has strengthened its current procedures to align with SMO 6 best practices.
 JDCCPP is encouraged to include a clear plan to address the existing gaps.

 JDCCPP should also clearly state how it monitors each departmental association's implementation of the SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

-JDCCPP supports the national standard-setting process through representation on the CNC.
-It also participates in the Latin American Accounting Standard Setters Group and provides comments to IASB exposure drafts through the same representation.
+JDCCPP supports the national standard-setting process through representation in the CNC.
+It also participates in the Latin American Accounting Standard Setters Group and comments on IASB exposure drafts through the Group.